Lattesnow/ChIPSP/README.md

 ---

-# Step 3: ChIP-SP Spatial Integration
+# Step 3: ChIPSP Spatial Integration

-`chipSPLink()` performs the core ChIP-SP analysis.
+`chipSPLink()` performs the core ChIPSP analysis.

 The function identifies ChIP-seq peaks overlapping Hi-C loop anchors and projects the ChIP-seq regulatory signal to the corresponding interacting anchor.